(#18) the Tomb Would Have Been Empty

 5. Other disciples.
 We don’t have foolproof evidence of this, but it seems there is both a strong implication and a common-sense conclusion that most, if not all, of the disciples at some point visited the tomb.
 When Cleopas returned from seeing Jesus on the road to Emmaus, this is what was said to him:

 Moreover, some women of our company amazed us.
 They were at the tomb early in the morning, and when they did not find his body, they came back saying that they had even seen a vision of angels, who said that he was alive.
 Some of those who were with us went to the tomb and found it just as the women had said, but him they did not see.”
-Luke 24:22-24
+(Luke 24:22-24)

-If some of the disciples had gone to see the tomb after the women’s report of seeing angels, then that would have to be a separate event from Peter and John running to the tomb after Magdalene’s report, for Magdalene saw no angel on her first visit to the tomb.
+If "some" of the disciples had gone to see the tomb after the women’s report of seeing angels, then that would have to be a separate event from Peter and John running to the tomb after Magdalene’s report, for Magdalene saw no angel on her first visit to the tomb.

 And it would just make sense.
 Can you imagine being a disciple in the Upper Room and having the women burst in talking about angels and an empty tomb, and not going?
 I would have been running there in a heartbeat to check it out.

-7. A body was never produced.
+6. A body was never produced.
 The authorities had to bribe the guards to spread a lie that the disciples had stolen the body.
-If, in fact, the tomb was not empty, they merely had to produce the body and put an end to this nonsense.
+If, in fact, the tomb was not empty, they merely had to produce the body and put an end to the whole nonsense.
 But, it wasn’t nonsense.
 The tomb was really empty and, for them, the dead body of Jesus was nowhere to be found.
 We know this because Matthew states that the bribery lie to counter the Resurrection was still around “to this day” (Matthew 28:15).
 That means the Resurrection story was still uncontested because there was no dead body produced to refute it.

 There are more indirect evidences, such as the appearance of Jesus (no small matter) and the radical change in His followers.
 But these are seven evidences that should be understood and wielded by the Christian in the defense of why we are a people of hope.
 Something we must not lose sight of in our current times.